-- 1. Define Timeline: begin the registration process immediately or as soon as possible

-- 2. Establish Place(s) of Registration:

-- a.
-At the Enrollment Center only; or,

-- 3. Establish days and hours of registration - 4.
+- 1. Define Timeline: begin the registration process immediately or as soon as possible - 2.
+Establish Place(s) of Registration: - a.
+At the Enrollment Center only; or, - b.
+Will it be possible to conduct registration, additionally, at the Bonnheim site for parent convenience - 3.
+Establish days and hours of registration - 4.
 Determine Registration process and procedure for each of the following categories: - a.
 Kindergartners new to the District - b.
 Students transferring from other district schools (direct transfer possible from the previous school without re-registering student?) - c.
 Students new to the district - 5.
 Ascertain paperwork required to register children in each of the above categories: - a.
 Parent provided documents such as birth certificate, parent identification, proof of address, and vaccination record - b.
 District generated documents to be completed by the parent such as: Registration Form, Home Language Survey, Emergency Card, Child Health Conditions Survey, Child Health Insurance Survey